-- Promote Sustainability, Resiliency and Innovation — Consideration for sustainability and resiliency must be integral to rebuilding the nation's infrastructure.
+- Incorporate sustainability and resiliency into the rehabilitation and replacement of infrastructure.
 System-wide life-cycle cost analysis should be a part of every new or renewed infrastructure project.
-Both structural and non-structural design approaches should be considered.
-Funding should be allocated to explore and develop new and improved methods and materials for meeting society's infrastructure needs.
+Infrastructure should be rebuilt to modern codes and standards.

-America’s infrastructure includes all of the facilities that serve aviation, bridges, dams, drinking water, energy, hazardous waste, inland waterways, levees, ports, parks, rail, roads, schools, transit, solid waste, wastewater and other public and private facilities.
-Although taken often granted, the nation’s infrastructure is the foundation on which our national economy, global competitiveness, and quality of life depends
+America’s infrastructure includes all the facilities that serve aviation, bridges, broadband, dams, drinking water, energy, hazardous waste, inland waterways, levees, ports, parks, rail, roads, schools, transit, solid waste, wastewater, and other public and private facilities.
+The nation’s infrastructure is the foundation on which our national economy, global competitiveness, and quality of life depends.

-The ASCE 2017 Infrastructure Report Card gave the nation’s infrastructure a D+ and estimated that $4.59 trillion will be needed by 2025 to bring the infrastructure to an acceptable condition.
+The ASCE 2021 Report Card for America’s Infrastructure gave the nation’s infrastructure a C- and estimated that $2.588 trillion will be needed by 2029 to bring the infrastructure to an acceptable condition.
 Neglect of this backlog will result in even greater costs to the nation.
-ASCE’s Failure to Act economic studies concluded that economic benefits of infrastructure investment reverberated through every sector of the economy while economic losses that come from deferred investment become worse over time.
-The report concluded that from 2016 to 2025, every household in the nation will lose almost $3,400 annually in disposable income due to the personal impact of cumulative infrastructure deficiencies.
+ASCE’s Failure to Act economic studies concluded that economic benefits of infrastructure investment are amplified through every sector of the economy while economic losses that come from deferred investment become worse over time.

-The ASCE 2017 Infrastructure Report Card laid out our vision for a 21st Century America that thrives because of high quality infrastructure.
+The ASCE 2021 Report Card for America’s Infrastructure laid out our vision for a 21st Century America that thrives because of high quality infrastructure.
 Infrastructure connects the nation’s businesses, communities, and people, driving our economy and improving our quality of life.
-For the U.S. economy to thrive, we need a first class infrastructure system — transport systems that move people and goods sustainably, efficiently and affordably by land, water, and air; energy transmission systems that deliver clean, reliable, low-cost power from a robust range of sources; and water systems that reliably and safely drive industrial processes as well as the daily functions and health of our communities.
-Yet today, our infrastructure systems are failing to keep pace with current and expanding needs, while investment in infrastructure falters.
+For the U.S. economy to thrive, we need a first-class infrastructure system — transport systems that move people and goods sustainably, efficiently, and affordably by land, water, and air; energy transmission systems that deliver clean, reliable, low-cost power from a robust range of sources; and water systems that reliably and safely supply drinking water, protect water resources from pollution, and drive industrial processes.
+Yet today, our infrastructure systems are failing to keep pace with current and expanding needs.

 ASCE Policy Statement 299